Artichoke: Nutrition

-As food
+Culinary

 Large globe artichokes are frequently prepared by removing all but 5–10 mm or so of the stem.
 To remove thorns, which may interfere with eating, around a quarter of each scale can be cut off.
 To cook, the artichoke is simmered for 15 to 30 minutes, or steamed for 30–40 minutes (less for small ones).
 A cooked, unseasoned artichoke has a delicate flavor.

 Salt may be added to the water if boiling artichokes.
 Covered artichokes, in particular those that have been cut, can turn brown due to the enzymatic browning and chlorophyll oxidation.
 Placing them in water slightly acidified with vinegar or lemon juice can prevent the discoloration.

 Leaves are often removed one at a time, and the fleshy base eaten, with vinaigrette, hollandaise, vinegar, butter, mayonnaise, aioli, lemon juice, or other sauces.
 The fibrous upper part of each leaf is usually discarded.
 The heart is eaten when the inedible choke has been peeled away from the base and discarded.
 The thin leaves covering the choke are also edible.

-In Italy, artichoke hearts in oil are the usual vegetable for the "spring" section of the "four seasons" pizza (alongside olives for summer, mushrooms for autumn, and prosciutto for winter).
+In Italy, artichoke hearts in oil are the usual vegetable for the "spring" section of the "four seasons" pizza (alongside tomatoes and basil for summer, mushrooms for autumn, and prosciutto and olives for winter).

 A recipe well known in Rome is Jewish-style artichokes, which are deep-fried whole.
-The softer parts of artichokes are also eaten raw, one leaf at the time dipped in vinegar and olive oil, or thinly sliced and dressed with lemon and olive oil.
+The softer parts of artichokes are also eaten raw, one leaf at a time dipped in vinegar and olive oil, or thinly sliced and dressed with lemon and olive oil.

 There are many stuffed artichoke recipes.
 A common Italian stuffing uses a mixture of bread crumbs, garlic, oregano, parsley, grated cheese, and prosciutto or sausage.
 A bit of the mixture is then pushed into the spaces at the base of each leaf and into the center before boiling or steaming.